ConductionNL/StUF-Berichten/README.md

 }
 ```

+If the receiver of the message requires a username/password authentication, the entity contains properties for them, of which the password property will not be shown when requesting the entity.
+These parameters will be passed on as basic auth, except when also the 'digest' property is set, then the component will pass it on as digest authentication.

-If authentication has not been provided for an component the stuff component wil use its own authentication (as provided in the .env file)
+If authentication has not been provided for an component the StUF component wil use its own authentication (as provided in the .env file).

 ## License